 However, major browsers have already started to take action against this practice.
 Safari blocks third party cookies by default since 2017, Firefox also does this since 2019, and Chrome plans to join them, too.

-As cookie-based tracking becomes more difficult, the tracking business is moving toward different techniques such as browser fingerprinting.
+As cookie-based tracking becomes more difficult, the tracking business is moving toward different techniques such as browser fingerprinting browser fingerprinting.

 Browser fingerprinting uncovered